eustomaqua/FairML/docs/docs/getting-started.md

-# Set up the environment
+# Set up the executing environment

 We developed [FairML](https://github.com/eustomaqua/FairML) with `Python 3.8` and released the code to help you reproduce our work.
 Note that the experimental parts must be run on the `Ubuntu` operating system due to FairGBM (one baseline method that we used for comparison).